rapid7/insightconnect-plugins/plugins/html/help.md

 # Description

 Hypertext Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser.
 This plugin provides the ability to convert an HTML document into a variety of formats using [pypandoc](https://pypi.python.org/pypi/pypandoc).
-Supported formats are:
+Supported formats are: DOCX, EPUB, Markdown, PDF, HTML5, Plain Text
- * DOCX
- * EPUB
- * Markdown
- * PDF
- * HTML5
- * Plain Text

 # Key Features